 Italy

-September 23rd, 2024: We started in Sorrento.
-We walked around the narrow streets, then took a tour of the citrus and olive farm we are staying at.
-They make fantastic lemonchello here.
+We started our trip in Sorrento, where we walked around the narrow streets, took a tour of the citrus and olive farm we are staying at, and had some fantastic lemonchello.
+The patio at our AirBnb had a view of Mount Vesuvius and the entire town was adorable.

-Rome was one of my (Stevens) favorite spots.
+Rome was one of our favorite stops.
 The history is overwhelming.
 There is a power to the Colosseum, Forum, Parthenon, and many more historic landmarks.

-September 27th, 2024: We took a tour of the Catacombs (no pictures allowed, but there are 300 kilometers of catacombs under Rome, we sampled only but a taste)!
-But we first had a stop at an old church of the original friars.
+We took a tour of the Catacombs (no pictures allowed, but there are 300 kilometers of catacombs under Rome, we sampled only a tiny portion)!
+We also stopped at an old church of the original friars.
 One of whom decided to become an artist with human skeletons.
 These are his original works.
 This is all 100% real human remains of 3700 people.
-I found it a bit disturbing, some find it cathartic.
-I think, if it wasn’t a member of the church that made this, that person would be sent to an asylum.
+Honestly, it was a bit disturbing for us, but apparently some find it cathartic.
+You have to wonder, if it wasn’t a member of the church that made this, would that person have been sent to an asylum?
 Art is art I guess.

-September 30th, 2024: We left our beautiful air B&B after breakfast and headed to San Giminiano, Tuscany, Italy.
-The town of many towers.
-There used to be 70 towers here.
-Now only 14 remain.
+We left our beautiful AirBnb after breakfast and headed to San Gimignano, the town of many towers.
+There used to be over 70 towers, now only 14 remain.
 We were able to climb one of them.
-It is stunningly beautiful here.
-Lots of tourists as well.
+While it is stunningly beautiful there, there are lots of tourists as well.
 What can you do?
-At least we have a reservation at a primo restaurant for tonight!
-Truffles and wild boar on the menu!

 In the morning we took the train to Riomaggiore, then to Manarola, then to Corniglia where we hiked the rest of the way back to Vernazza.
-Today has been wet and rainy, the upside is there were only a handful of people hiking the trails!
+The day was a bit wet and rainy, but the upside is there were only a handful of people hiking the trails!

-Our time from Vernazza to Monterosso.
-Decent 5k up and down cliff side trails.
+The trail from Vernazza to Monterosso was a decent 5k up and down cliff side walk.
 I think a lot of people underestimate how aggressive the elevation gains and descents are on the trails.
 Many seem unprepared.
-Bring proper shoes if you do these trails!
-Had some fried anchovies (delicious!) and poked around Monterosso a bit.
+Bring proper shoes if you do these trails.
+When in Monterosso, we had some fried anchovies (delicious!) and poked around town for a bit of shopping.
 Took the train back and caught the sunset for dinner a restaurant high up in Vernazza.

 We caught the train to Parma, then on to Bologna.
 A fantastic eating city if ever there was one.
 We hit a small popular spot for lunch, then to our apartment, then to a 3 hour food tour!
 We sampled meats and cheeses, wines, tortellini and pasta, finished with gelato.
 All 10/10.
 The prosciutto and parmesan here are ten times better than what we get at home.
 I don’t know what’s going on, but we somehow ruin these foods coming into the USA.